Locally Prominent Semantic Features

 Further, each of the features can get associated with a geographic location.

-Based on the semantic tags, landmarks that include the features that meet entropic criteria can get identified.
+Based on the semantic tags, locally prominent landmarks that include the features that meet entropic criteria can get identified.

 The entropic criteria can measure the localized prominence of each of the features.